WHAT IS AN ORIGINAL AUSTRALIAN LABRADOODLE?

 True Australian Labradoodles average 6-10 generations of labradoodles back in their pedigree that all originate from either Rutland Manor, Tegan Park, or Sunset Hills in Australia.
 Getting puppies certified through the Australian Labradoodle Club of America helps ensure many generations of health-tested parents, as well as the strict requirements for all breeder members and their top-notch breeders.

 What about early spay/neuter?

 Early spay/neuter is one of the medical advances in the veterinary field that has had a huge impact on the number of unplanned puppies and kittens filling the animal shelters and SPCA’s.
 Unless a person is showing a dog in the conformation ring and/or breeding the dog, there is really no reason not to spay or neuter pet puppies.
 Most dogs are altered at or before six months of age, while they are still juvenile and have not had onset of adult hormones (testosterone and progesterone).
-Thus, whether your puppy has been altered at seven weeks or six months of age, really makes little difference to the dog’s development.
 But it does reduce the risk of certain cancers and it does reduce the risk of unwanted or unplanned puppies of uncertain parentage.

 Which makes a better pet, a girl or a boy?

 As per our spay/neuter contract, our Australian Labradoodles are spayed or neutered while they are young, therefore the differences between the sexes is minimal.
 The girls do not experience hormonal cycles and the boys never develop the testosterone-driven behaviors such as marking territory, lifting legs to pee or wandering in search of girl friends.
 Because these differences are eliminated with spay/neutering before sexual maturation, we recommend that families base their preference on personality and activity level rather than gender.
 It is more important that you have a dog that suits your lifestyle.